 Not all websites can be about pleasant things.
-Life isn’t all about pleasant things, businesses don’t all specialize in pleasant things, and there are times when you really can’t just add a picture of a puppy and leave it at that.
+Life isn’t all about pleasant things.
+Businesses don’t all specialize in pleasant things.
+When you’re dealing with tough subjects, you really can’t just add a picture of a puppy and leave it at that.

 Take for example a website for a company that provides home health equipment.
 The truth is, people needing home health care may be feeling some stress, and even some distress.
-People don’t rent hospital beds because they saw one in a sexy commercial, and bedside commodes aren’t going to be the stuff of cool flash intros.
+People don’t rent hospital beds because they saw one in a sexy commercial, and bedside commodes aren’t impulse purchases.

 If your business provides caskets, or crime scene cleanups, or adult diapers, you have some special challenges in creating a lovely website.